All Israel

 Trump reassured the group of eight freed hostages, “We’ll get them out,” referring to hostages still held in Gaza.

 Over the past several months, Trump has issued multiple ultimatums to Hamas with limited success.
-Before his inauguration, he demanded the release of all hostages, warning that there would be “all hell to pay” if his demand was not met.
+Before his inauguration in early January, the U.S. president demanded the release of all hostages, warning that failure to comply would result in “all hell to pay.”

-Although Hamas did not release all the hostages, it did agree to a multiphase ceasefire deal with Israel, which resulted in 33 hostages being freed in the first stage.
+Although Hamas did not release all the hostages, the group agreed to a multiphase ceasefire deal with Israel, which resulted in 33 hostages being freed in the first stage.

-Last month, after Hamas threatened not to release another batch of hostages due to alleged Israeli violations of the agreement, Trump issued another ultimatum, demanding that all hostages be released by noon the following Saturday.
-While Hamas did not comply by releasing all the hostages, it did free the three it had planned to release.
+Last month, after Hamas threatened not to release another set of hostages due to alleged Israeli violations of the agreement, Trump issued another ultimatum, demanding that all hostages be released by noon the following Saturday.
+While Hamas did not comply, it did free the three it had planned to release.

-“I am sending Israel everything it needs to finish the job; not a single Hamas member will be safe if you don’t do as I say,” he warned Wednesday.
+“I am sending Israel everything it needs to finish the job; not a single Hamas member will be safe if you don’t do as I say,” Trump warned on Wednesday.

 “This is your last warning!
-For the leadership, now is the time to leave Gaza, while you still have a chance,” Trump declared.
+For the leadership, now is the time to leave Gaza, while you still have a chance,” he declared.

-Recently, Trump has faced criticism for his proposal of a Gaza Riviera and his statement that “the U.S. would take over Gaza,” which has sparked global backlash and left many questioning the true meaning behind his remarks.
+Recently, Trump has faced criticism for his proposal of a Gaza 'Riviera' and his statement that “the U.S. would take over Gaza,” which sparked global backlash and left many questioning the true meaning behind his remarks.

-He has been urging Arab nations neighboring Israel to consider taking in Gazan refugees while the Gaza Strip is being rebuilt, particularly calling on Egypt and Jordan for assistance.
-However, both countries have so far refused to permit Gazans to seek refuge within their borders.
+Trump has been urging Israel’s neighboring Arab nations to accept Gazan refugees while the Gaza Strip is being rebuilt, specifically calling on Egypt and Jordan for assistance.
+However, both countries have so far refused to allow Gazans to seek refuge within their borders.

-Some have raised the concern that thousands of civilians played an active part in the Hamas-led massacre on Oct.
-7, 2023, and have continued to participate in holding hostages in their homes as reported by several returning hostages.
+Some have raised the concern that thousands of civilians in Gaza played an active part in the Hamas-led massacre on Oct.
+7, 2023, and have continued to participate in holding hostages in their homes, as reported by several returning hostages.

 “Also, to the People of Gaza: A beautiful future awaits, but not if you hold hostages.
 If you do, you are DEAD!
 Make a SMART decision.
 RELEASE THE HOSTAGES NOW, OR THERE WILL BE HELL TO PAY LATER,” Trump strongly warned.

-As phase one of the deal concluded on Saturday, Israeli Prime Minister Benjamin Netanyahu’s office issued a statement confirming its acceptance of what it referred to as a proposal from Trump’s Middle East envoy, Steve Witkoff, to extend the ceasefire under new terms, differing from those agreed upon in January.
+As phase 1 of the deal concluded last Saturday, Israeli Prime Minister Benjamin Netanyahu’s office issued a statement confirming its acceptance of what it referred to as a proposal from U.S. Middle East envoy, Steve Witkoff, to extend the ceasefire under new terms, differing from those agreed upon in January.

-The original deal had outlined that Israel and Hamas would negotiate the terms of phase two, which involves the release of all remaining hostages in exchange for a permanent cessation of hostilities and a complete Israeli withdrawal from Gaza.
+The original deal had outlined that Israel and Hamas would negotiate the terms of phase 2, to involve the release of all remaining hostages in exchange for a permanent cessation of hostilities and a complete Israeli withdrawal from Gaza.

-The "Witkoff proposal" introduced on Saturday evening outlines an extension of the ceasefire through both Ramadan and Passover, lasting until April 19.
-During this time, the remaining hostages would be released in two stages: one at the start of the extension and the other at its conclusion, contingent on agreements for a permanent ceasefire.
+The "Witkoff proposal" introduced on Saturday evening outlined an extension of the ceasefire through both Ramadan and Passover, ending on April 19.
+During this time, the remaining hostages would be released in two stages: one at the start of the extension and the other at its conclusion, contingent upon agreements for a permanent ceasefire.

-Hamas immediately rejected the proposal, and as a result Israel warned it would resume fighting and would block all aid entering Gaza.
+Hamas immediately rejected the proposal and, as a result, Israel warned it would resume fighting and intended to block all aid entering Gaza.

 While the group was waiting for their meeting with Trump on Wednesday morning, news emerged that his administration had been secretly engaged in direct negotiations with Hamas to secure the release of American hostages in Gaza and ultimately bring an end to the war.

-“You were our hope when we were there, and now you’re their hope,” said Naama Levy.
+“You were our hope when we were there, and now you’re their hope,” said former Israeli hostage Naama Levy.
 “Once you were elected, we heard that you want to do everything to make a deal as soon as possible… You gave us hope.”

 “So you didn’t think until I came along – you didn’t think you were going to get out?”
 Trump asked the group.
 Several of the hostages replied, “No.”